EntySec/SeaShell/README.md

   <img width="70%" src="https://raw.githubusercontent.com/EntySec/SeaShell/main/seashell/data/preview/1.svg">
 </p>

-### Staring listener
+### Starting listener

 Then you will need to start a listener on a host and port you added to your IPA.
-Once installed application opens, you will receive a session.
+Once installed application will open, you receive a session.

 <p align="center">
   <img width="70%" src="https://raw.githubusercontent.com/EntySec/SeaShell/main/seashell/data/preview/2.svg">